Yesteryear saree sensations

-Former Sri Lankan President Chandrika Bandaranaike Kumarantunga too had a characteristic manner of dressing that was impressive and reflective of her no-nonsense approach.
+Former Sri Lankan President Chandrika Bandaranaike Kumaratunga too had a characteristic manner of dressing that was impressive and reflective of her no-nonsense approach.

 An impenetrable persona

-Former chief minister of Tamil Nadu, J.Jayalalitha,was famous for wearing high-collaredcapes with her sarees.
-This not only gave her a distinct look, but also lent an enigmatic dimension to her commanding image.
+The former chief minister of Tamil Nadu, J.Jayalalitha, was famous for wearing high-collared capes with her sarees.
+This not only gave her a distinct look but also lent an enigmatic dimension to her commanding image.
 Not everyone can pull off the cape-saree combo, but Jayalalithaa managed to carry it off with grace.
 Gradually, the cape gave way to plain sarees in solid colours.
 In her later years, she was seen mainly in dark green sarees.

-The wraparound saree became a big hit in the 1960s after Bollywood star Mumtaaz appeared in the style in the movie Brahmachaari.
-The orange saree with a golden border became an iconic fashionstatement, which many other stars began to mimic.
+The wraparound saree became a big hit in the 1960s after Bollywood star Mumtaaz appeared in the style in the movie Brahmachari.
+The orange saree with a golden border became an iconic fashion statement, which many other stars began to mimic.
 In fact, Bollywood actor Priyanka Chopra was recently seen in a movie in the wraparound saree, and so was Deepika Padukone.